Zequez/logseq-vault/pages/Anger.md

 				- Only being more honest can we break down this walls
 			- A person capable of intimacy means a person capable of telling the truth
-				- Still has roles to play, but is no longer trapped in them -
+				- Still has roles to play, but is no longer trapped in them
+				- The person is then in charge rather than the role -
 - ---
 -